Treatment for thyroid cancer

 - reduce the risk of the cancer coming back after treatment.

-If you have all your thyroid removed (total thyroidectomy), your doctor may suggest you have radioactive iodine after your thyroid cancer surgery.
+If you have all your thyroid removed your doctor may suggest you have radioactive iodine after your surgery.

 Sometimes, external beam radiotherapy is used to treat follicular and papillary thyroid cancer.
-This can be given before or after radioactive iodine treatment.
+It might be given if:

 Targeted therapies